Astro-v/Snake3D/README.md

 ### Graphic design

 Contrary to what one might think, _Snake3D_ is a 2D game.
-It is develop in _C++_ using the _SFML_ library to handle all the graphic purpose.
+It is develop in _C++_ using the _SFML_ library to handle all the graphics purposes.

 The game is design as a 3D snake.
 The snake can move in a _\_SIZE_GRID\__ $\times$ _\_SIZE_GRID\__ $\times$ _\_SIZE_GRID\__ grid.